Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Introduction

-To provide a model with this hierarchical structure, we will rely on an individual-based approach.
-In our model, the individuals will be the members of a community of hosts (as is common in the mathematical epidemiology), rather than the pathogen particles (which would be closer to a population genetics approach).
-This choice seems appropriate when the statistics are based on the study of individual hosts.
-To do this, we will encapsulate the genetic dynamics of the alleles in a kind of mesoscopic, mass-action evolution, losing sight of the way the individual alleles behave.
-However, we will see that our framework is consistent with well-known models of population genetics at the allele level (e.g., Wright--Fisher, Moran, Cannings models).
-Moreover, we will see that this encapsulation of genetic dynamics provides a tractable method for incorporating host dynamics into the intra-deme interaction patterns.
+In our model the fundamental entities are the hosts (as in mathematical epidemiology) rather than the pathogen particles (as in classical population genetics).
+This choice is particularly appropriate when empirical data are collected at the host level.
+The pathogen’s genetic evolution is represented in a mesoscopic, mass-action fashion, abstracting from the behavior of individual alleles.
+Nevertheless, we show that this formulation is consistent with familiar allele-level models such as the Wright–Fisher, Moran, and Cannings models.
+Moreover, it provides a tractable means of incorporating host-level dynamics into intra-deme interactions.

-The paper is organized as follows.
-In Section \ref{sec:overview} we provide a short overview of the paper.
-In Section \ref{ss3.1} we introduce a two-parameter family $(P_{\delta,p})_{\delta,p\in[0,1]}$ of kernels on $[0,1]$ that we use to model the one-step transitions in the one- and two-level dynamics.
-We will refer to these kernels as \emph{Wright--Fisher kernels} for reasons that will become apparent later.
-We show that these kernels enjoy good ergodicity and monotonicity properties, which will be inherited by the one- and two-level models.
+Our construction begins with a two-parameter family $(P_{\delta,p})_{\delta,p\in[0,1]}$ of kernels on $[0,1]$, which govern one-step transitions in both one- and two-level dynamics.
+We call these \emph{Wright--Fisher kernels}.
+They exhibit strong ergodicity and monotonicity properties that carry over to the models built from them.